 Jonathan Lokey, M.D., FACS

-The endocrine surgery specialists at GHS use advanced procedures and the latest technology to help ensure less pain, earlier postoperative recovery and shorter hospital stays for their patients.
-GHS was one of the first medical centers in the Upstate to offer minimal access parathyroid surgery and one of the first in the state to do laparoscopic adrenalectomy and laparoscopic endocrine pancreatic surgery, according to Dr. Lokey.
+The endocrine surgery specialists at Prisma Health use advanced procedures and the latest technology to help ensure less pain, earlier postoperative recovery and shorter hospital stays for their patients.
+Prisma Health was one of the first medical centers in the Upstate to offer minimal access parathyroid surgery and one of the first in the state to do laparoscopic adrenalectomy and laparoscopic endocrine pancreatic surgery, according to Dr. Lokey.

 Drs.
 Cornett and Lokey perform most parathyroid and adrenal surgeries with minimally invasive surgery techniques.
 Adrenal surgery is performed laparoscopically, using several small incisions to accommodate a camera and other instruments.
 For adrenalectomies, the minimally invasive technique is less painful than the traditional open procedure, and the patient can go home much earlier.